 Sunday was Lori's and my last day so I made it my mission to visit all four parks before we left.
 I rode all my favorite rides, though I passed on Flight of Passage simply due to stand-by wait times.
-While, it poured all day, I thoroughly enjoyed having Disney time.
-The only sad part was that France was out of my favorite sandwich.
+While it poured all day, I thoroughly enjoyed having Disney time.
+The only sad part was that France sold out of my favorite sandwich.
 Oh well, guess I'll just have to get it next time I go.

 I'll leave you with a picture of all of my day outfits from the conference.
 I, of course, dressed 1940s every day, but made sure to keep my hair off my neck.
 For more pictures, check out my Facebook Fan Page and tell me which outfit you liked the best.

 I'm already looking forward to RWA18 in Denver!
 Hope to see you there!